Gay Games Lifted Up Women’s Sports

 Berlepsch castle

-Janet and Jens Jenson in their apartment at Witzenhausen Thanksgiving, 1945
+Janet and Jens Jenson in their living quarters at Witzenhausen Thanksgiving, 1945.
+They weren’t yet married, but apparently the Army and ARC no longer cared.

 At Janet and Jens’s home with Lt.
 Gerry Mehuron 3rd Bn.
-3oth Thanksgiving Day
+3oth Thanksgiving Day.
+New boyfriend?

 With Major Wickersham, a friend from Flo’s hometown, Yakima, WA